qntm/greenery/README.md

 ### Name

 I spent a long time trying to find an appropriate metaphor for what I was trying to do: "I need an X such that lots of Xs go together to make a Y, but lots of Ys go together to make an X".
 Unfortunately the real world doesn't seem to be recursive in this way so I plumped for "lego" as a basic catchall term for the various components that go together to make up a data structure.

+This was a dumb idea in retrospect and it will be changed to `greenery.re` or `greenery.rx` in the near future.
+Vote now if you have an opinion.